zachvalenta/jvns.ca/content/post/2017-09-17-how-i-spent-my-time-at-the-recurse-center.markdown

   Lindsey encouraged me to work on writing an OS in Rust and that turned out to be a great idea.
 And the facilitators were always extremely enthusiastic/positive  about helping me debug weird problems I had.
 * Today I have a really positive attitude about debugging (what are we going to learn TODAY?!).
-I think I learned that from the RC facilitators <3
+I think I learned that from the RC facilitators <3 (like I'd ask Allison "hi can you help me debug this weird thing" and she would be SO HELPFUL)

 I think this media strategy approach ("everything I do has to be a cool thing I can demo and write about") thing is pretty weird and I don't know that I recommend it.
 It worked for me though, I think